Wolfmyths/Myth-Mod-Manager/README.md

 * Search bar to find the installed mod you're looking for in seconds.

-* Create profiles to organize your mods.
+* Create profiles and use tags to organize your mods.

-* Assign tags to mods

 * Delete mods from your computer.